Skip to main content

 • Notarised Korean translation coordinated through translators accepted by Korean Embassy Delhi and Korean offices

-• Translation prepared after apostille so apostille stamp and pre-MEA seal are translated together
+• Translation prepared after apostille so apostille stamp and government check before MEA seal are translated together

-• One continuous chain (apostille plus Korean translation) rather than two separate handoffs
+• One continuous sequence (apostille plus Korean translation) rather than two separate handoffs

 Need a quick translation quote?